domgarr/taco-loco/README.md

 ```

 ## /order
-  Is a POST request requring an array of objects, each object has an id to a menu item and the quantity ordered.
+  Is a POST request requiring an array of objects, each object requires an id (associated to a menu item) and quantity (of that menu item ordered).
   - 'id' can range from 1-4.
 Note: Any Ids out of range will throw an error.
-  - 'quantity' can be any positive integer.
-Note: Any negative integers will throw an error.
-Max quantity of an item is 100.
+  - 'quantity' can be any positive integer below or equal to 100.
+Note: Any negative integers or integers greater than 100 will throw an error.

 ```
 {